thenameisflic/readgpt/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 See the LICENSE file for details.